gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 How does it hold 4 screens worth of tile grid?

 Video memory is connected to the PPU in such a way that when the PPU renders a tile from one of the 4 apparent name tables, one of the 2 real name tables is selected, and read from instead.
-The effect of this is that the 4 apparent name tables are made up of 2 identical pairs of name tables.
+This effectively means that the 4 apparent name tables are made up of 2 identical pairs of name tables.

 Why not just have 2 name tables then?

 Fortunately, the precise mapping between apparent name table and real name table can be configured at runtime.
-If a game wants to scroll horizontally, it will configure graphics hardware such that the top-left and top-right name tables are different, so it can scroll between them without any duplication being visible.
+If a game wants to scroll horizontally, it will configure graphics hardware such that the top-left and top-right name tables are different, so it can scroll between them without any visible duplication.
 In this configuration, the top-left and bottom-left name tables will refer to the same real name table, and likewise the top-right and bottom-right.
-This configuration is named "Vertical Mirroring", as the top 2 name tables match the bottom 2.
+This configuration is named "Vertical Mirroring".

 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/vertical-mirroring.png" style="width:50%">